-If you are older or have other risk factors for surgery like heart, lung, or liver problems, LSG may be a safer option for you than other longer and more complicated weight-loss surgeries.
+If you are older or have other risk factors for surgery like heart, lung, or liver problems, LSG may be a safer choice for you than other longer and more complicated weight-loss surgeries.

-If you have a BMI of about 40 to 50, your doctor may recommend LSG as the primary weight-loss surgery.
-That's because it's less likely to cause side effects, such as stomach ulcers or poor food absorption than other forms of weight-loss surgery.
+If you have a BMI of about 40 to 50, your healthcare provider may recommend LSG as the primary weight-loss surgery.
+That's because it's less likely to cause side effects.
+These include stomach ulcers or poor food absorption than other forms of weight-loss surgery.

 Weight-loss benefits of LSG

 In the first 2 years after LSG, most people will lose between 40% and 50% of their body weight.
-If your BMI before surgery is 60, you may lose about 125 pounds.
+If your BMI before surgery is 60 or more, you may lose about 125 pounds.

 Studies also show that if you have obesity-related problems like diabetes, high blood pressure, sleep apnea, or high cholesterol, you have about a 75% chance that these conditions will also improve.